Adaptive truncation of infinite sums: applications to Statistics: Statistical applications: Theory

 The expression in~\eqref{eq:weirdp.m.f.} does sum to 1, but the ratio $a_{n+1}/a_n = (n + 1)/(n + 3)$ converges to $L = 1$.
 Another example of a p.m.f. that does not pass the ratio test is the Zeta distribution, for which $\tilde{p}(n) = n^{-s}$, for $s \in (1, \infty)$.
 Nevertheless, this is not the case for most p.m.f.s, as the distribution needs to have extremely heavy tails in order for it to yield an inconclusive ratio test.

 Consider the unnormalised probability mass function of the Double Poisson distribution~\citep{Efron1986}:

 for $\mu, \phi >0$.
 The problem at hand is to compute $K(\mu, \phi) := \sum_{n=0}^\infty \tilde{p}_{\mu, \phi}(n)$ with controlled error.
-We show in Appendix~\ref{app:sec:computing_L} that for this example, $L=0$, and thus the Sum-to-threshold approach would be suitable.
-Many p.m.f.s with unknown normalising constants have $L=0$; see the Conway-Maxwell Poisson distribution in section~\ref{sec:experiments} for another example.
+We show in Appendix~\ref{app:sec:computing_L} that for this example, $L=0$, and thus the Sum-to-threshold and Bounding pairs approaches would be suitable.
+Many p.m.f.s with unknown normalising constants have $L=0$; see the Conway-Maxwell Poisson distribution in Section~\ref{sec:experiments} for another example.

-One must be careful so as to pick the correct method depending on whether $L > 0.5$.
-For $a>1$, consider a p.m.f of the form
+For $a > 1$, consider a probability mass function (p.m.f.) of the form